MATTMCCA/Heliotrope/log/README.md

 This log is being typed with Heliotrope!!
 I have it assembled and working! see photos 33 & 34.
 RGB is working with VIA, all keys are working, and everything is purple.
 The one thing I hate is the CherryMX RED's.
 I got them cheap in bulk, but I really miss the CherryMX Blue's....

 I still need to fix all the the little bugs in the logic board, and I'm waiting to see how my new case came out. hopefully its not a flop.

+# Log 015

+PCB artwork has been fixed, I ordered a batch of new parts, and the newest rev of the logic board (plus I fabed NightShade too). all PCB's come with matching stencil.
+I should be able to assemble once everything arrives.
+Now we play the waiting game.